regina-sherlin/sunnyside/README.md

 # What is this project?
-  ▪️ This website is built for a fictional website as a design challenge from FrontEnd Mentor- https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef
+  ▪️ This website is built for a fictional website as a design challenge from - [FrontEnd Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef)
   ▪️ My task was to build the website as close to the design as possible.
 The designs were shared as figma assets and I had to translate it into a functioning website.

 # What is it built with? 🏗️